Fall Orientation Checklist

 Each student is issued an EMU email account.
 This is the primary form of communication between the university and

-3. View EMU Online Bill – ASAP/no later than Friday, August 25, 2017
+4. View EMU Online Bill – ASAP/no later than Saturday, August 24, 2019

 - EMU does not provide a physical hard copy of your tuition bill.
 Log on to myEMU and view your tuition bill under the “Accounts” tab

 The Student Accounts office (Business Office, located in Campus Center) requires that